traverseda/versal/README.md

 To accomplish this we're going to be using a lot of tools.

- * **Pypy** - A JIT compile for python.
+ * **Pypy** - A JIT compiler for python.
 We're using it to provide a blazing fast sandboxed python interpreter.

  * **RpyC** - Object proxying over pipe streams.
 It lets us access python libraries outside of our very limited sandbox.
 We're using it to manage things like network access.
 It also lets us transparently use libraries/extensions that don't work in pypy.
 Libraries that do run under pypy and that don't need any system priveledges should be made available as normal modules to our sandbox.